top of page

 _____________

-Editorial esoterica sidebar
+Editorial esoterica aside

 In the metaphysical teaching of cardology, each calendar day has a unique blend of subtle yet pronounced astrological influences.
 Property officially changed hands January 19 (2016).
 It was a powerful prosperity day -- on all levels, not just material, but spiritual and emotional as well.
 (As it turns out, it's 'birthday' under new legal control was no less than wild-child powerhouse singers Janice Joplin and Dolly Parton, and, in amazing synchronicity, January 19 (2019) was the re-opening date of Harbin Hot Springs.
 One might've hoped this would bode well for a new, prosperous, feel-good Springs chapter.